Creative NZ upset at racist attacks on Shakespeare call

 "We support Shakespeare productions and we support Shakespeare being in schools.
 We simply can't meet the demand for our funding, and hard decisions need to be made," they said.

-Sixty-two organisations submitted proposals to the Kahikatea programme for funding from 2023 to 2025, and 58 proposals were successful.
+Sixty-two organisations applied to the Kahikatea programme for funding from 2023 to 2025, and 58 proposals were successful.

 "We have a limited amount of money to invest, and we had to make some tough decisions," they said.